okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 You'll see the auto-generated Spring Boot login form.

-{% img blog/spring-boot-authentication/image1.png alt:"Login Page" width:"400" %}{: .center-image }
+{% img blog/spring-boot-authentication/form-login.png alt:"Form Login" width:"400" %}{: .center-image }

 But what if you want to style your own custom form instead of using the Spring-generated one?
 It's not much more work.